stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 `df` is used to check disk usage per filesystem/disk.
 `du` is used to check disk usage per folders or files.

+For example if we want to check the disk usage on the whole sytem we can run: `df -h`{{execute}}

+This is most commonly used when someone complains that for example a file upload does not work, data is not getting generated etc.

+Mainly anything which takes up storage, our first instinct should be that the disk usage is close to full, which can be an issue.